History of Philippine Airlines: Return of Lucio Tan and continued expansion (2014–2020)

 Continuing with its fleet expansion, Philippine Airlines acquired new aircraft to serve its new routes.
-The airline received its 9th and 10th Boeing 777-300ER in 2017.
-The airline also acquired six new Airbus A350-900 with options for six more.
-The first A350 was delivered on July 14, 2018, with the other A350s being delivered subsequently.
-Both aircraft were used for international, long-haul flights.
-The airline also acquired the Airbus A321neo (with a standard and long-range variant) and Bombardier Q400, the former used for regional flights and the latter used for domestic flights.
-The airline also announced its intention to acquire the Airbus A350-1000, the largest variant of Airbus A350.
-The airline retired its Airbus A340 aircraft, the airline being the last to use the aircraft in Asia, and some of its Airbus A320ceo, with some transferred to its subsidiary, PAL express.
+In 2017, it received its first Bombardier Q400 for use on inter-island regional flights, as well as its ninth and tenth Boeing 777-300ER for use on long-haul flights.
+On June 1, 2018, PAL received its first Airbus A321neo, capable of operating non-stop regional flights for up to eight hours.
+The airline also acquired six new Airbus A350-900 with options for six more; the first A350 was delivered on July 14, 2018.
+It also intended to acquire the larger A350-1000, which was finalized in 2023.
+PAL subsequently retired its last Airbus A340 aircraft, with the airline being the last to use the aircraft in Asia, and some of its Airbus A320ceo, with some transferred to its subsidiary, PAL Express.

 With improvements to its existing fleet, facilities, and services, along with its continued fleet modernization and expansion, the airline was certified with a four-star rating from Skytrax, joining 40 other airlines, after an audit made in December 2017.
 PAL was also awarded a 4-star certification by APEX on September 26, 2018, and was considered the Most Improved Airline of 2019 by AirlineRatings.com.

 The airline signed agreements with companies such as Amadeus to upgrade its core technology system, and Lufthansa Technik Philippines to maintain its aircraft for 12 years.
 PAL also signed an agreement with the Armed Forces of the Philippines (AFP) on September 28, 2018, to give travel privileges to all AFP military personnel in the form of discounted domestic economy or business class tickets.

 On January 29, 2019, All Nippon Airways purchased a 9.5% stake on the airline's holding company, PAL Holdings, for US$95 million.

 On February 20, 2019, Philippine Airlines took delivery of its fifth Airbus A350, with the iconic "Love Bus" symbol, commemorating its forty years of partnership with aircraft manufacturer, Airbus.

-On June 18, 2019, Philippine Airlines announced the appointment of Lucio Tan's daughter, Vivienne as the new executive vice president and OIC following the retirement of president and COO Jaime Bautista.

-On July 29, 2019, Philippine Airlines appointed Gilbert Santa Maria as the new president and COO, replacing Jaime Bautista.
-Viviene Tan was reassigned as the head of audit.
+On June 18, 2019, Philippine Airlines announced the appointment of Lucio Tan's daughter, Vivienne, as the new executive vice president and officer-in-charge following the retirement of president and COO Jaime Bautista.
+On July 29, PAL appointed Gilbert Santa Maria as the new president and COO, succeeding Bautista.